Back to News & Articles

 The hybrid interconnector complements existing and planned infrastructure, including LitPol Link (Lithuania-Poland), NordBalt (Lithuania-Sweden), and EstLink (Estonia-Finland).
 It is also a priority in Lithuania’s government program and aligns with the EU’s broader goals of energy market integration and decarbonization.

-While detailed maps and technical diagrams have yet to be released, stakeholders can expect further updates as the project advances through the planning and approval process.
-The interconnector stands as a testament to regional cooperation and Europe’s commitment to a secure, sustainable energy future.
+While detailed route maps and technical details have yet to be released, stakeholders can expect further updates as the project advances through the planning and approval process.